 Intel: Intel Extreme Tuning Utility

-Extreme Tuning Utility is an overclocking program created by Intel.
-It has a whole host of neat features that really make this a must-have suite of overclocking tools Afro every Intel owner.
+Intel Extreme Tuning Utility is cpu overclocking software created by Intel.
+It has a whole host of neat features that really make this a must-have suite of overclocking tools for every Intel processor owner.

 Intel XTU Features